 The real key required for making sustainable changes is balance.
 Yes, I'm a nutritionist – but I'm a person first. and like all persons, I strive for balance.

 But the point is, no matter whats happening, it should feel good and free.
 So, what is freedom to you?

-To me, it's when I feel good for being fully and truly me and myself – and, well – people really dig that.
+To me, it's when I can fully be myself, well – people really dig that.
 Does your nutrition make you feel like yourself?
 Can you feel good about your choices, understand why you need certain foods at certain times, respect your body for it and learn to adapt?

 You don't need to label your nutrition or the way you eat.
 I believe that our nutrition should evolve and change as we do.
 Our ancestors knew to change diets as we grew up, we had different diets for women and warriors, for seniors or for the ill.

 As humans, it is in our nature to modify our diets depending on what is going on in our lives.
 We've lost that connection to fluidity of changing the way we eat with the age of DIETS.
 That is the labeling that is not appropriate.

 Whether you want to eat seasonally for health reasons, eat for your symptoms that you are experiencing now, eat to lose weight, or eat to increase your energy, know that this change is just one diet modification and that there will be many others as you move through life.

 Take your next step.... contact me today!
 There isn't just one way out of here, keep reading more of my curated blogs (only the most relevant, simplified info for my clients!) for loads more education, mind expansion and fun!